geotools/geotools/docs/user/welcome/geotools.rst

 the manipulation of geospatial data, for example to implement Geographic Information Systems.
 The GeoTools library data structures are based on Open Geospatial Consortium (OGC) specifications.

-Geotools is used by a number of projects including web services, command line tools and desktop applications.

 .. image:: /images/geotools.png

-The GeoTools library forms a software "stack" allowing you to add just enough GeoTools into your next project to get the job done.
+GeoTools is used by a number of projects including web services, command line tools and desktop applications.

 Core Features
 -------------